yichijin/yichijin.github.io/index.md

 - Once upon a time I was a student at UNC-Chapel Hill where I worked on probability and networks with  [Shankar Bhamidi](http://www.unc.edu/~bhamidi/)  and  [Andrew Nobel](http://www.unc.edu/~nobel/).
 Here's my  [thesis](https://cdr.lib.unc.edu/record/uuid:d489c99f-47af-450b-b96b-e86875fdce1e)

+I care a lot about having a positive impact on society and am  **always on the lookout for opportunities with non-profits or local government agencies**.
+If you know of any interesting openings, please reach out.

 ## Miscellany

 Sometimes I come across cute problems that I think about and feel are worth writing up: